 However, under measures set by the Department for Education, the admissions team will have less time to deal with all of the applications.

 But parents will be notified by mid-April about which primary school their child has been allocated a place.

-The report compiled by Lancashire County Council said: “The primary schools all confirmed that the alternative timetable with the closing date late November or early December and offer date March
+The report compiled by Lancashire County Council said: “The primary schools all confirmed that the alternative timetable with the closing date late November or early December and offer date March was preferred.

 “They indicated that an offer date in April did not assist the effective induction of children or planning arrangements for the forthcoming school year.”